CRISIS CARE & SUPPORT GROUPS

 The NAMI Family-to-Family Education Program is appropriate for parents, grown siblings and significant others of persons with severe and persistent mental illness.
 Individuals who are suffering from one of the major mental illnesses themselves may attend the course if their present condition is stable and they are the primary caregiver of an ill person.

-This 12-class course will cover: the biological basis of mental illnesses, emotional responses to mental illness, communication skills, and much more!
-Visit www.namioc.org or call NAMI-OC at 714-836-4138 for more information and next class start date.
+This 12-class course will cover the biological basis of mental illnesses, emotional responses to mental illness, communication skills, and much more!
+Visit www.namioc.org or call NAMI-OC at 714-836-4138 for more information and the next class start date.

 MoKSN (Moms of Kids with Special Needs)

 Various events during the year for moms who have children with special needs.
-Call the Special Needs Ministry office at 714-529-5544, ext.
-522 to be added to the mailing list for notification of upcoming events and meetings.
+Call the church office at 714-529-5544.

 Parkinson’s Support Group

 The purpose of this group is to provide support and encouragement to people with Parkinson’s, their caregivers and their family members.
 The meeting time will be spent getting to know each other, sharing our problems and challenges, giving out information and networking.
 Come and join us for a time of camaraderie, learning and support.
 We realize that this disease makes it hard for some to get around.
-If you need transportation to be able to participate, please call Chuck at 714-635-5488.
+If you need transportation to be able to participate, please email Karen.